-As stipulated by Bill 122 of the RBQ, it is the responsibility of building owners to obtain an inspection report from an engineer every five years.
+As stipulated by Bill 122 of the RBQ, it is the responsibility of building owners to obtain a facade inspection report from an engineer every five years.
 This report must certify that the facades of the building in question are in good condition and do not present a risk.
 The facade inspection report provided by our engineers includes a detailed description of the observations and provides recommendations for correcting defects that could possibly contribute to the development of dangerous conditions.

-- A detailed report signed by an engineer, member of the OIQ, and compliant with the requirements of the explanatory guide of the RBQ.
+- A detailed report signed by an engineer, member of the OIQ, and compliant with the requirements of the explanatory guide of the RBQ;

-- Recommendations for corrective work and recommended deadlines, if applicable.
+- Recommendations for corrective work and recommended deadlines, if applicable;

-- A photographic annex of the observations and the location of the defects on the elevation plan.
+- A photographic annex of the observations and the location of the defects on the elevation plan;

-- A description of the remedial work required to keep the facades safe and a recommended maintenance program to follow.
+- A description of the remedial work required to keep the facades safe and a recommended maintenance program to follow;

 - In the case where the facades are considered safe, a certificate signed by an engineer member of the OIQ will be given to you in accordance with the requirements of the RBQ.

-- Reduced costs
+- Reduced costs;

-- Little disturbance
+- Little disturbance;

-- No soil damage
+- No soil damage.

-- more than 45 years old (before 1968), a report must be produced before March 18, 2015;
+- More than 45 years old (before 1968), a report must be produced before March 18, 2015;

 - Between the ages of 25 and 45 (between 1968 and 1988), a report must be produced before March 18, 2016.